eddyscha/fitness-logs/README.md

 # Fitness Logs

 A personal record of my fitness logs for visualisation, analysis, and sharing with coaches.
-Currently a long-term WIP :)
+Currently a WIP :)

 ## Development Environment